parthivrmenon/aws_saa/26_aws_security_and_encryption.md

     - re-encrypted using destination KMS CMK by S3
     - even if you use Multi-Region keys, S3 will treat them as independent keys.

-# AMI Sharing across AWS Accounts - Encryption Considerations
+# Sharing Encrypted AMIs across AWS Accounts
-1. AMI in source account is encrypted with KMS Key in source account
+1. AMI's snapshot is encryped with src_key.
-2. modify AMI to add Launch Permissions for the destination account
+2. Modify AMI's permissions to grant target account to launch the AMI.
-3. Share the KMS key with the destination account
+3. Share the src_key with the target account by updating the key's policies.
-4. destination account should have permissions to DescribeKey,ReEncrypt, CreateGrant, Decrypt
+4. Target account's EC2 principal  should have permissions to:
+    - kms:decrypt - to decrypt snapshot
+    - kms:describeKey - to validate key
+    - kms:reEncrypt* - to re-encrypt snapshot with target key
+    - kms:createGrant - to allow EC2 to temporarily use the src_key during launch.
-4. When launching an EC2 instance with the AMI, the destination account has the option to re-encrypt the AMI using a different KMS key.
+5. When launching an EC2 instance with the AMI, the destination account has the option to re-encrypt the AMI using a different KMS key.(instead of using the src_key)

 ## KMS - EKS

 ## KMS - Lambda